streamingfast/firehose-docs/firehose-setup/cosmos/README.md

 Setting up Firehose for Cosmos is a straightforward process that uses StreamingFast's pre-instrumented code solution.\

-The primary tasks for running a Cosmos Firehose instrumented node are&#x20;
+The primary tasks for running a Cosmos Firehose instrumented node are

-* install all dependencies,&#x20;
+* install all dependencies,
 * deploy the instances,
-* reprocess history,&#x20;
+* reprocess history,
 * and starting streaming data.